Positives

 ones Mountain Twin Camber

 There is a camber from a good bit past the inserts and then rocker to spoon tech in the tip/tail.
 The Spoon Tech does mostly stays away from the camber park, but it can feel a touch washy in hard to icy snow or on a really hard carve.
-Other than that, it’s very stable one-footing and flat basing, and it’s a pretty decent all-conditions ride.
+Besides that, it’s a very stable one-footing and flat basing, and it’s a decent all-conditions ride.

 Flex Personality